WeihaoGe1009/ai-history-for-ip-scholars/README.md

 ## Modules
 * provide a colab link explicitly with [Open in Colab]
 * add a description of each module
+**MODULEL LINKS will not work at this stage, but tested working with dummy repo**

 ### Module 1 - Classification: Perceptron, Logistic Regression, and Naive Bayes
 * Explore how early models like the Perceptron, Logistic Regression, and Naive Bayes were used to classify text.
 This module uses Bag-of-Words to distinguish Shakespearean poetry from U.S. legal language.
 * Open and run this notebook [Open in Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/01_perceptron_logreg_naive_bayes/01_perceptron_logreg_naivebayes.ipynb)

-(this link will not work at this stage, but tested working with dummy repo)

 ### Module 2 - Neural Network: Neural Network: Perception, Pattern, and Prototype
 * Analyze how simple neural network like Multilayer Perceptron (MLP) processes image of handwritten digits.
 Open and run this notebook [Open in Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/02_neural_networks/02_01_simple_neural_network.ipynb)